wliu40/mslearn-dp100/instructions/02-automated-ml.md

 > **Note**: In Azure Machine Learning, you can deploy a service as an Azure Container Instances (ACI) or to an Azure Kubernetes Service (AKS) cluster.
 For production scenarios, an AKS deployment is recommended, for which you must create an *inference cluster* compute target.
 In this exercise, you'll use an ACI service, which is a suitable deployment target for testing, and does not require you to create an inference cluster.

-1. Select the **Details** tab for the run that produced the best model.
+1. Select the **Overview** tab for the run that produced the best model.
 2. From the **Deploy** option, use the **Deploy to web service** button to deploy the model with the following settings:
     - **Name**: auto-predict-diabetes
     - **Description**: Predict diabetes